NullixAT/framelix-docs/docs/index.md

 ---
-title: Framelix PHP Framework Documentation description: Learn how you can use and develop with Framelix
+title: Framelix PHP Framework Documentation
 ---

+Learn how you can use and develop with Framelix.

 Please use the left sidebar to navigate through the docs.